simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.0.1

+* Several issues regarding the use of the back-button were fixed (#1720)
+* Many fixes in documentation
+* Fixed config/authsources.php.dist so you can just rename it for new deployments to get you started (#1771)

 ## Version 2.0.0

 * Many changes, upgrades and improvements since the 1.x series.